Intellectual dark web: Membership and ideology

 The IDW comprises an ideologically diverse network of commentators who share an opposition to left-wing identity politics and political correctness.
 They often claim to have been unfairly treated by mainstream media and higher education institutions, which they say have been pressured into avoiding controversial topics.
 Other issues of concern include postmodernism and "cultural Marxism", which are perceived as contributing to moral relativism and the suppression of free speech.

 In her essay, Weiss characterized IDW members as "iconoclastic" and "academic renegades" who had found audiences online after being "purged" from institutions that had become "hostile to unorthodox thought".
 Eric Weinstein described the IDW as being opposed to "the gated institutional narrative" of the mainstream media and political elites.
 IDW figures often use alternative media, including podcasts and newsletters, to build identification with audiences who are disillusioned with mainstream media and politics by branding themselves as reasonable thinkers and reinforcing narratives of political polarization.
 According to Weiss, many IDW members have identified as atheist, including "New Atheists" Ayaan Hirsi Ali, Sam Harris, and Steven Pinker.
 Commentators such as Douglas Murray, Maajid Nawaz, Joe Rogan, and Dave Rubin are also included.
-Other notable IDW members according to Weiss include Bret and Eric Weinstein, Jordan Peterson, Ben Shapiro, Heather Heying, and Christina Hoff Sommers.
+Other notable IDW members according to Weiss include Weinstein and his brother, biologist Bret Weinstein, Bret Weinstein's wife Heather Heying, and commentators Jordan Peterson, Ben Shapiro, and Christina Hoff Sommers.

 IDW beliefs overlap with those of the alt-right movement while tending to avoid explicit white supremacy and ethnonationalism.
 Similarities with the alt-right are seen in debates over gender identity, feminism, men's rights, and race science.
 IDW commentators tend to dismiss issues of transgender rights and racial and gender inequality as the concerns of leftist "social justice warriors" while welcoming some gay men, such as Murray and Rubin, into their ranks.
-A 2019 study by examining patterns of user comments on YouTube videos described the IDW as a "gateway to the far right".
 Jacob Hamburger argues in the Los Angeles Review of Books that the IDW belongs to a neoconservative tradition of attacks on "political correctness" that began during the Reagan era, associated with commentators such as Allan Bloom, Roger Kimball, Dinesh D’Souza, David Brooks, Irving Kristol, and Norman Podhoretz.
 Hamburger describes leftists along with liberals and progressives as the "primary adversaries" of the IDW.